 Tabletopia allows you to play board games with friends or opponents just like in real life.
 Create games with your friends or join games with players worldwide.
 It feels like you are actually sitting at a real board gaming table.

 If you are missing playing your favorite board games in person with your friends, then Tabletopia makes for a great resource to still play your favorite games.
-Set up a zoom game night and play board games with your friends on Tabletopia.
+Set up a zoom call and play board games with your friends on Tabletopia.

 Our recommended board games to play include Wingspan, Secret Hitler, Scythe, and more!
 We have had so much fun setting up a zoom chat and playing Secret Hitler.
 It is definitely one of our favorites!